kensampson/PaloAltoNetworks/azure/new-environment/transit-demo/README.md

-# Transit Network with Palo Alto Networks VM-Series in LB Sandwich
+# Deploy Transit Network with VM-Series in LB Sandwich

 **This template is not supported by Palo Alto Networks.**
 </br>